 Inserting Eq. (\ref{f(T)GDE}) into (\ref{omegaT2}) gives the effective torsion EoS parameter of the ghost $f(T)$-gravity model as

-The time evolution of the EoS parameter (\ref{omegaGDE2}) is plotted in Fig. \ref{wT-t-2}.
-It shows that at early times ($t/t_0\rightarrow 0$) we have $\omega_T\rightarrow-0.5$ and at late times ($t/t_0\rightarrow\infty$) we get $\omega_T\rightarrow-1$ which acts like $\Lambda$CDM.
+The time evolution of the EoS parameter (\ref{omegaGDE2}) is plotted in Fig. \ref{wT-time}.
+It shows that at early time ($t/t_0\rightarrow 0$) we have $\omega_T\rightarrow-0.5$ and at late time ($t/t_0\rightarrow\infty$) we get $\omega_T\rightarrow-1$ which acts like the $\Lambda$CDM model.
 Also at present time we have $\omega_{T_0}=-0.79$.
-Figure \ref{wT-t-2} clears that the torsion EoS parameter of the ghost $f(T)$-gravity model behaves like freezing quintessence DE \cite{Caldwell} and cannot cross the phantom divide line.
-This result is in complete agreement with that obtained for the GDE model in the Einstein gravity \cite{Cai,sheikh}.
+Figure \ref{wT-time} clears that the torsion EoS parameter of the ghost $f(T)$-gravity model behaves like freezing quintessence DE \cite{Caldwell}.
+This result is in complete agreement with that obtained for the GDE model in the Einstein gravity \cite{Cai}.

 Inserting Eq. (\ref{f(T)GDE}) into (\ref{q2}) one can obtain the deceleration parameter